Top 8 Flounder Fishing Tips

 - Find Clean Water.
 Fast moving water means less water clarity and this means that it’s harder for the flounder to see the bait.
 Since the flat fish is commonly stationary and waiting for the bait to swim by, the clear water will make it easier to see your bait.

 - Don’t Give Up On the Oyster Beds.
-While we many times favor the sandy bottoms where the flounder will burrow, the oyster beds can also hold flounder as well.
+While we many times favor the sandy bottoms where the flounder will burrow, the oyster beds can many times hold flounder as well.
 Throw a rig that can float above the oysters to avoid being snagged or a rig that can bounce.
 Flounder many times uses an oyster bed as a location of protection.

 - Move Slow and Look For Holes.
 When looking for flounder in the creeks, don’t overlook the middle of the creek for holes.
 Troll slowly over the deeper water looking for drop offs and holes with your depth finder that can hold lots of flounder.

 - Patience Is Your Friend.
 Flounder is one of the most patient fish there is.
 That means you have to have the same or patience to catch them.
 When you feel the bump, don’t react.
 Instead, give the flounder several seconds to commit and start pulling the line.
 Then you have him.